February is Gallbladder Cancer and Bile Duct Cancer Awareness Month

 Join with the AACR to find better ways to prevent and treat gallbladder cancer and bile duct cancer.

 The gallbladder is a pear-shaped organ in the abdomen, below the liver.
-It collects and stores bile – a fluid made by the liver to aid with digestion of fats.
+It collects and stores bile—a fluid made by the liver to aid with digestion of fats.
 The bile ducts are thin tube-like vessels that carry bile from the liver to the gallbladder and small intestine.

-the latest on gallbladder and bile duct cancer
+more on gallbladder and bile duct cancer

 for more information